 Every formal business in South Carolina eg LLC, corporation, etc is required by law to have a registered agent.

 For more information on the role of registered agents, read our What is a Registered Agent guide.

-For help forming your LLC, use our South Carolina LLC guide.
+For help forming your LLC, use our How to Start an LLC in South Carolina guide.

 Can I Be My Own Registered Agent In South Carolina?